Chapter 17. Profiling

 [Note]Note

 The Profiling view marks processes that use multi-threading and shows only their accumulated time in this view.
-If you need detailed profling information about each thread, use the view described in Chapter 9, ML Parallel Processing Profiler View.
+If you need detailed profiling information about each thread, use the view described in Chapter 9, ML Parallel Processing Profiler View.